Plastiglomerate: Depositional environment

 Plastiglomerate could potentially form a marker horizon of human pollution on the geologic record. and may survive as future fossils.
 Plastiglomerate may also conceivably form in plastic-polluted regions affected by lava flows or forest fires.
 They have been found on the surface as well as beneath the sand.
 This suggests that plastiglomerates are being actively deposited into the sedimentary record.
 Some geophysicists and geologists speculate that plastiglomerates will not persist in the fossil record, however, or that they might "reve to a source of oil from whence they came, given the right conditions of burial".

 "In situ" plastiglomerate forms where plastic melts and fills in rock cavities.
-"Clastic" plastiglomerate are smaller solitary pieces that form where larger fused items become fragmented by waves.
+"Clastic" plastiglomerate is smaller solitary pieces that form where larger fused items become fragmented by waves.
 Plastiglomerate is denser than particles that are solely composed of plastic, which gives them greater potential to become buried and preserved in the rock record.

 Plastiglomerate from Kamilo Beach displayed in the exhibition One Planet in Museon (The Hague, The Netherlands).

 Plastiglomerates have been featured at the Yale Peabody Museum of Natural History; Oakville Galleries in Oakville, Ontario, Canada; Louis B. James Gallery in New York City; Carleton University Gallery in Ottawa, Ontario, Canada; Prosjektrom Normanns, Stavanger, Norway; and Museon in The Hague, Netherlands.
 Museon claims to have probably the largest piece of plastiglomerate, which is more than 1m long and 50cm wide.

 History

 Charles Moore, a sea captain and oceanographer for the Algalita Marine Research Institute in Long Beach, California, discovered this substance in 2006 while surveying Kamilo Beach on the Big Island of Hawai’i.
 Geology professor, Dr. Patricia Corcoran and Visual artist professor, Kelly Jazvac of the University of Western Ontario investigated the samples on Kamilo Beach in 2012 where they also coined the term "plastiglomerate".
-Approximately one-fifth of the plastiglomerates found at Kamilo Beach of fishing debris, one quarter of broken lid containers, and one half consisted of plastic "confetti".
+Approximately one-fifth of the plastiglomerates found at Kamilo Beach consisted of fishing debris, one quarter of broken lid containers, and one half consisted of plastic "confetti".
 The plastiglomerate at Kamilo Beach was more likely created from human campfires than from molten lava flows.
 In 2023, it was reported plastistone had been discovered on remote Trindade Island, a known refuge for turtles.